What we offer

 Can I join remotely?

-Yes, we run an online group called ‘Creative Exchange Online’ on Zoom, alongside our in-person activities.
+Yes, we run an Online Studio on Zoom, alongside our in-person activities.
+This is subject to sufficient interest from participants.

 Do I have to join every session?